Orbit (Japanese group)

-Orbit (オルビット; 오르빗), commonly stylized as ORβIT, is a Japanese-South Korean boy group formed by five members who participated in the 2019 reality competition show Produce 101 Japan.
-The group consists of Younghoon, Heecho, Yoondong, June, Tomo, Shunya, and Yugo.
+Orbit (オルビット; 오르빗), commonly stylized as ORβIT, is a Japanese-South Korean boy group formed by seven members who participated in the 2019 reality competition show Produce 101 Japan.
+The group originally consisted of Younghoon, Yoondong, Tomo, Shunya, Yugo, Heecho and June, but the latter two left the group in 2025.
 The group debuted on November 11, 2020, with the release of their studio album titled 00.

 History

 Pre-debut

 Heecho (under the name Heecheon), Younghoon (under the stage name Ooon), and Yoondong are former members of South Korean boy group HALO, which on hiatus on May 8, 2019.
 June (under the name Jun Uehara) competed on South Korea's Mnet reality-survival program Produce X 101 and finished in 91st place.

 All seven members participated in Japan's spin-off series Produce 101 Japan under their legal names.
 However, the three former HALO members had left the show prior to its finale, citing personal reasons.
 June, along with individual trainees Tomoaki Ando, Shunya Osawa, and Yugo Miyajima were eliminated in the show's finale and finished in 20th, 14th, 13th, and 12th place, respectively.